Skip navigation links

 Campus safety

-Effective March 13, most buildings on the East Lansing campus will require key card access by current students, faculty or staff members between the hours of 6 p.m. through 7:30 a.m. each day.
-Accommodations will be made for public events that take place on campus.
+Most buildings on the East Lansing campus now require key card access by current students, faculty or staff members between the hours of 6 p.m. through 7:30 a.m. each day.
+Accommodations will be made for public events that take place on campus

 The university also will begin outfitting 1,300 classrooms on campus with an appropriate lock system that allows instructors to secure classrooms while maintaining building and fire code compliance and allowing first responders to enter the spaces in the event of an emergency.
 University leaders identified the fall 2023 semester as the goal to have this measure in place.
 Other doors outside of classroom settings also may be considered for additional safety measures.